Doing a PhD with us

 To successfully complete a PhD, you'll need to prioritise your studies and not overload yourself with paid work.
 You are expected to spend at least 30 hours each week on your studies if you're a full-time student.
 If you're studying part time, you'll need to spend at least 15 hours each week.

 Working at the University

-Candidates must be careful not to overload themselves with paid work.
-Half-time students are expected to spend at least 15 hours a week on their thesis.
-You will also need to have regular meetings with your supervisor, and if your progress is not considered satisfactory, your candidature may be discontinued.
+Some part-time students are also in full-time paid employment, but this can be challenging.
+You'll need to have regular meetings with your supervisor, and if your progress is not considered satisfactory, your candidature may be discontinued.

 Research to support your employment

+It is highly desirable that the University's research supports or complements research going on elsewhere.
 If you currently work for a non-university research organisation, the research for your PhD can be designed so it complements the work you do for your employer.
-It is ideal if university research supports or complements research going on elsewhere.

-Any questions about ownership of data and permission to publish need to be sorted out in advance of the thesis being undertaken.
-Discuss matters with the Postgraduate Coordinator in your school and your probable supervisor.
+You will need to clarify any questions about ownership of data and permission to publish in advance of the thesis being undertaken.
+You should discuss the situation with your school's postgraduate coordinator and your probable supervisor.

 Studying at a collaborating institution

 You may be able to be based at another institution with complementary facilities—such as a Crown Research Institute, hospital, or industrial organisation—while undertaking a PhD at this University.

 We strongly encourage older students to undertake PhD studies as we believe that their life experience contributes immeasurably to campus life and the quality of the research community.
 Academic expectations and assessments, of course, are equally rigorous for all students.